addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Mocks

-Mocks are effectively the same as stubs, however they mock a complete API out and have some built-in expectations for how they should be used.
-The difference between a mock and a spy is that as the expectations for their use are pre-defined, it will fail if any of these are not met.
+Mocks are effectively the same as stubs, however they mock a complete API and have some built-in expectations for how they should be used.
+The difference between a mock and a spy is that as the expectations for their use are pre-defined and the test will fail if any of these are not met.

 Here's a snippet with sample usage of a mock based on PubSubJS.
 Here, we have a `clearTodo()` method as a callback and use mocks to verify its behavior.